Last updated on March 1st, 2019 at 12:27 am

 Fast voluntarily as much as you can

 But if you cannot fast that much, do it on a random day and make it count by doing a lot of good deeds on that day.

-The interesting thing about fasting which is not found in any other form of worship is that fasting is a form of ‘Ibadah which is entirely private.
+The interesting thing about fasting, which is not found in any other form of worship is that it is a form of ‘Ibadah which is entirely private.

 Increase good deeds